 Review summary: Canon 1Ds vs Olympus E-PL8

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Olympus E-PL8?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1Ds:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.

 - Longer lasting: Can take more shots (600 versus 350) on a single battery charge.